blockprotocol/blockprotocol/rfcs/text/0428-type-inheritance-and-forking.md

 (Thanks Jason Desrosiers for the suggestions!)

 Using the above setup would mean that we need to specify `#open` at the end of type URIs when URIs appear in `allOf`.
 We would also need to serve type schemas with one of the above structures, such that they conform with JSON Schema.
-Although this does add some ceremony around extending types, we would end up with a type extension system that would conform to JSON Schema without implicitness or redefining keywords.
+Although this does add some ceremony around extending types, we would end up with a type extension system that would conform to JSON Schema without implicitness or redefining keyword semantics.

 # Prior art